Buy Gold

 Net Salary = Gross Salary - deductions - taxes

-P.S. - Now that you’ve started earning, how about starting to invest from now itself
+P.S. - Now that you’ve started earning, how about starting investing from now itself?

 The sooner, the better.
 Your future self will thank you for it.
 Take a look at this article if you’re interested in Savings & Investing in Digital Gold